API Reference (v0.4.21)

 Similarly to Express @app.engine, allows to register specific template engines.

-This is normally not needed unless you want to change the behavior of the engine, for example to benefit from zappa.adapter.
+This is normally not needed unless you want to change the behavior of the engine.

 Accepts an object as param.
 Ex.: